emaloney/MBDataEnvironment/README.md

 The `genders` variable now contains the `NSDictionary` instance that was previously bound to the Mockingbird variable name "`catGenders`" via the `setVariable:value:` method of `MBVariableSpace`.

-> **Note:** Because the `asObject:` method returns the generic object type `id`; it is the responsibility of the caller to know the type of object returned, or to do proper type checking before use.
+> **Note:** Because the `asObject:` method returns the generic object type `id`, it is the responsibility of the caller to know the type of object returned, or to do proper type checking before use.

 #### Numeric Expressions